kubernetes/enhancements/keps/sig-node/5532-restart-all-containers-on-container-exits/README.md

 ### API

-The proposal is to extend the `ContainerRestartRuleAction` enum with `RestartPod`.
+The proposal is to extend the `ContainerRestartRuleAction` enum with `RestartAllContainers`.

 ```go
 type ContainerRestartRuleAction string